BruceEckel/KotlinOverview/README.md

-# Resisting Kotlin
+# An Overview of Kotlin for Java Programmers
 A presentation about moving from Java to Kotlin for http://vjug24.com

 ----
 ## Abstract

-An introduction to the Kotlin language that addresses the reasons that some people (not you, who are open-minded and always want to use the best tools) will use to resist leaving the comfortable haven of Java to explore the new and different.
-Points will be made through examples.
+This presentation covers highlights and differences in the Kotlin language as compared to Java, emphasizing some of the points that might compel you to consider moving to Kotlin.
+Points will be made through examples taken from the upcoming *Atomic Kotlin* book.